You can also study this course:

 Why study this subject?

-A BA (Hons) in International Tourism with Air Travel degree programme gives you a broad understanding of the industry and empowers you with the transferable skills and understanding that this field demands.
+Our BA (Hons) in International Tourism with Air Travel degree gives you a broad understanding across all aspects of tourism, with a focus on air transport, helping you to gain the knowledge and transferable skills to start a career in these vast and varied areas.

 Why study at Buckinghamshire New University?

-Our BA (Hons) in International Tourism with Air Travel innovative degree programme keeps pace with the continuous changes within the travel and tourism industry.
-This ensures you graduate with the most up-to-date knowledge and skills that this energetic sector demands.
+Our BA (Hons) in International Tourism with Air Travel course keeps pace with the continuous changes within the travel and tourism industry, ensuring you graduate with the most up-to-date knowledge and skills that this energetic sector demands.

 What facilities can I use?